MicrosoftDocs/xamarin-docs/docs/ios/platform/photokit.md

 ## Saving Changes to the Photo Library

 That’s how to handle querying and reading data.
 You can also write changes back to the library.
-Since multiple interested applications are able to interact with the system photo library, you can register an observer to be notified of changes using a PhotoLibraryObserver.
+Since multiple interested applications are able to interact with the system photo library, you can register an observer to be notified of changes using a `PhotoLibraryObserver`.
 Then, when changes come in, your application can update accordingly.
 For example, here’s a simple implementation to reload the collection view above:

 ```csharp
 class PhotoLibraryObserver : PHPhotoLibraryChangeObserver